vicentinileonardo/old_website/projects.md

 Team size: 5

-+ Given my previous experience with web development, I was co-led the initial design of the project. <br>
++ Given my previous experience with web development, I co-led the initial design of the project. <br>
 + I was responsible for the implementation of some of the core RESTful endpoints <br>

 ### Tech stack